aisingapore/PeekingDuck/docs/source/getting_started/03_custom_nodes.md

 filepath: 'results/stats.csv'   # output file location
 ```

+Do note that in this example, `<results>` directory is created and PeekingDuck will save the csv as `stats.csv` in the directory.
 Node configs contains information on the input and outputs for PeekingDuck to manage.
 We recommend new users to use the [config template](https://github.com/aimakerspace/PeekingDuck/blob/dev/peekingduck/configs/node_template.yml) for reference.